66 C interview questions from top tech companies to practice

 • Do you think my assumptions are incorrect?

-With these C interview questions & tips in your back pocket, you should be more than prepared for your next technical onsite interview.
+With these questions & tips in your back pocket, you should be more than prepared for your next technical onsite interview.
 Feel like you need more help?
 Check out these resources to practice more software engineering interview questions.

 You can also review our other interview question lists: